shreyagrawal09/House-Price-Prediction/README.md

 # 🏠 House Price Prediction using Machine Learning

-This is a final year Machine Learning project that predicts house prices using the California Housing dataset.
+This is a Machine Learning project that predicts house prices using the California Housing dataset.
 The model is deployed as a web app using Streamlit.

 ## 📁 Project Structure